dbacinski/Android-Testing-With-Kotlin/Unit-Testing-Introduction.md

 ## Then Block

 It is a time to verify if tested object return value that we expect.
 But first we have to store result of tested method in a property `val result` and then examine it in the `then` block.
 Now we can do an assertion which checks if result value is the value that we expect.
-It will throws an error when assertion won’t be satisfied and test will fail.
+It will throw an error when assertion won’t be satisfied and test will fail.

 In this case returned object is RxJava 2 Observable but we can convert it easily to `TestObserver` which is a class that provides assertion methods.
 I am checking if result value is `true` otherwise test will fail.